brktrkmn/Turkmen_B_FIP/README.md

 # SNUGGLE BEER - FINAL INTEGRATED PROJECT

 ## All about our product
-This project is about creating a 5 page website for the Final Integrated Project.
+This project is about creating a 5 page website using HTML, CSS and JavaScript for the Final Integrated Project.

 The project web page consists of the mashup of two brands:
 - BECK'S Beer